 I have been an avid wild foods forager (you have no choice when trying to feed a family of 15 in those days) since 1960, a mushroom hunter since 1987, and a professional hunter and buying agent for larger mushroom companies on the Pacific north coast since 1997, right up until my return home here to New Brunswick, Canada in 2006 where I established Fiddlehead Heaven Forest Products.
-We were the first company in North America to harvest and offer Chaga in it's natural form on the web to Canada & the USA at that time.
+We were the first company in North America to harvest and offer Chaga in its natural form on the web to Canada & the USA and the rest of the world at that time.

 I have a saying that goes like this:

 I know everything I need to know about a harvester just by looking in his or her basket of mushrooms or other wild harvested products they bring to me.
 What they bring will tell me one of three things about that person:

 One: This person has never done this before and requires some training!